 Aotearoa today is going through a revolutionary cultural rebirth.
 This has been so significant that many indigenous cultures around the world have converged here to get an idea of how this has happened with a view to bringing the ‘recipe’ home.

-Before being colonised by the British empire only 150 years ago, Maori lived uninterrupted, isolated from the world for hundreds of years developing and nurturing their art and culture until disease and the first of the many land wars with the British would plummet this proud and noble race almost into extinction.
+Before being colonised by the British empire only 150 years ago, Maori lived uninterrupted, isolated from the world for hundreds of years developing and nurturing their art and culture until disease and the first of many land wars with the British would plummet this proud and noble race almost into extinction.

-Remarkably the Maori have survived and live on with a resilience and persistence that has attracted other indigenous cultures to our shores.
+Remarkably Maori have survived and live on with a resilience and persistence that has attracted other indigenous cultures to our shores.
 Recent events in New Zealand has seen the emergence or a renaissance in the Maori arts, culture and language.